Moelf/S19-129L/campagnari/python/AAA-Readme.txt

     Example of passing parameters and options to a python program from the command line

+fft.ipynb
+    Jupyter notebook for Fast Fourier Transfer example.
+    On the rpi you start the jupyter notebook with the command
+    linux> jupyter-notebook
+    On my MAC I sstart with
+    mac> jupyter notebook
+    (Don't ask me why?)

 exampleOfZip.py
    zip is a useful way of aggregating iterables in a loop